 Top 3 Traits Needed to Become a Software Developer

-I was thinking the other day about candidates for software developer entry level roles.
-There are a lot of different candidates, and each are unique in their own ways.
-But what are the major differences between those who get hired and those who don't?
+I was thinking the other day about candidates for software developer entry-level roles.
+There are a lot of different candidates, and each is unique in its own way.
+But what are the major differences between those who get hired and those who don’t?
 What sets the successful apart from the rest?
 I pondered this for a while, came up with a few things, and then put it on the back burner.. that is, until I taught class tonight and the discussion with my students sparked a catalyst that produced a very transparent image of exactly what someone needs to succeed as a software developer, and it boils down to three things: technical skills, the ability to solve problems, and passion.

 This one is a no-brainer.
 In order to be a software developer, one must learn how to use the technologies needed to develop software.
 I don’t really need to say anything more than that, however, my students know I am long-winded, so I’ll add a little more.

 Having technical skills means learning how to use the constructs that a programming language offers by studying and practicing a lot.
 That means that you have to try stuff – you need to tinker around with code to see what works, what doesn’t, and how different things react in different use cases.
 Opening an IDE and just playing around with what you are learning and seeing what happens, and how you can break things, is the best way to really start to understand how programming works.

 On top of learning how to program, you have to learn the core tools associated with working as a developer.
 Learn how to use Git, a popular IDE, the command line, and (I know it may sound silly and obvious, but…) your computer.
 Anyone can learn these things; it just takes practice and hard work.
 Spend the time necessary reading and breaking stuff, and then fixing it again, and you will gain the technical skills necessary to be a software developer.